kLog: A Language for Logical and Relational Learning with Kernels: Definitions

 \section{Definitions}

 For the sake of completeness we report here a number of graph theoretical definitions used in the paper.
 We closely follow the notation in \cite{GrossYellen2005}.
 A graph $G=(V,E)$ consists of two sets $V$ and $E$.
 The notation $V(G)$ and $E(G)$ is used when $G$ is not the only graph considered.
 The elements of $V$ are called {\em vertices} and the elements of $E$ are called {\em edges}.
 Each edge has a set of two elements in $V$ associated with it, which are called its {\em endpoints}, which we denote by concatenating the vertices variables, e.g. we represent the edge between the vertices $u$ and $v$ with $uv$.
-An edge is said to {\em join} its endpoints.
-A vertex $v$ is {\em adjacent} to a vertex $u$ if they are joined by an edge.
-An edge and a vertex on that edge are called {\em incident}.
-The {\em degree} of a vertex is number of edges incident to it.
-A {\em multi-edge} is a collection of two or more edges having identical endpoints.
-A {\em self-loop} is an edge that joins a single endpoint to itself.
-A {\em simple graph} is a graph that has no self-loops nor multi-edges.
+In this case we say that $u$ is \textit{adjacent} to $v$ and that $uv$ is \textit{incident} on $u$ and $v$.
+The {\em degree} of a vertex is number of edges incident on it.
 A graph is {\em bipartite} if its vertex set can be partitioned into two subsets $X$ and $Y$ so that every edge has one end in $X$ and the other in $Y$.
-We denote a bipartite graph $G$ with partition $(X,Y)$ by $G([X,Y],E)$.
-A graph is {\em rooted} when we distinguish one of its vertices, called {\em root}; we denote a rooted graph G with root vertex $v$ with $G^v$.
-A {\em walk} in a graph $G$ is a sequence of vertices $W=v_0,v_1,\ldots,v_n$ such that for $j=1,\ldots,n$, the vertices $v_{j-1}$ and $v_j$ are adjacent.
-The {\em length} of a walk is the number of edges (counting repetitions).
-A {\em path} is a walk such that no vertex is repeated, except at most the initial ($v_0$) and the final ($v_n$) vertex (in this case it is called a {\em cycle}).
-The {\em distance} between two vertices, denoted $\CalD(u,v)$, is the length of the shortest path between them.
-A graph is {\em connected} if between each pair of vertices there exist a walk.
-We denote the class of simple connected graphs with $\CalG$.
+A graph is {\em rooted} when we distinguish one of its vertices, called {\em root}.
 The {\em neighborhood} of a vertex $v$ is the set of vertices that are adjacent to $v$ and is indicated with $N(v)$.
 The {\em neighborhood} of radius $r$ of a vertex $v$ is the set of vertices at a distance less than or equal to $r$ from $v$ and is denoted by $N_r(v)$.
-In a graph $G$, the {\em induced-subgraph} on a set of vertices $W=\{w_1,\ldots,w_k\}$ is a graph that has $W$ as its vertex set and it contains every edge of $G$ whose endpoints are in $W$.
-A subgraph $H$ is a {\em spanning} subgraph of a graph $G$ if $V(H)=V(G)$.
+In a graph $G$, the {\em induced subgraph} on a set of vertices $W=\{w_1,\ldots,w_k\}$ is a graph that has $W$ as its vertex set and it contains every edge of $G$ whose endpoints are in $W$.
 The {\em neighborhood subgraph} of radius $r$ of vertex $v$ is the subgraph induced by the neighborhood of radius $r$ of $v$ and is denoted by $\CalN^v_r$.
 A {\em labeled graph} is a graph whose vertices and/or edges are labeled, possibly with repetitions, using symbols from a finite alphabet.
 We denote the function that maps the vertex/edge to the label symbol as $\ell$.
 Two simple graphs $G_1=(V_1,E_1)$ and $G_2=(V_2,E_2)$ are {\em isomorphic}, which we denote by $G_1 \simeq G_2$, if there is a bijection $\phi : V_1 \rightarrow V_2$, such that for any two vertices $u,v \in V_1$, there is an edge $uv$ if and only if there is an edge $\phi(u)\phi(v)$ in $G_2$.
 An isomorphism is a structure-preserving bijection.
 Two labeled graphs are isomorphic if there is an isomorphism that preserves also the label information, i.e. $\ell(\phi(v))=\ell(v)$.
 An {\em isomorphism invariant} or {\em graph invariant} is a graph property that is identical for two isomorphic graphs (e.g. the number of vertices and/or edges).
 A {\em certificate for isomorphism} is an isomorphism invariant that is identical for two graphs if and only if they are isomorphic.